· 10 min read

 MCP v2: What's Changing, What's Deprecated, and Why

 MCP v2 breaking changes explained: the protocol goes stateless and deprecates sampling, roots, and logging.
-What is changing across every MCP SDK, why, and whether you should migrate yet.
+What changed across every MCP SDK, why, and how to plan your migration.

 Copy a command, then paste it into the command palette (Ctrl K to open).